We've Got You Covered

-Ureaplasma species have been linked to a variety of medical problems, including bacterial vaginosis and pregnancy complications.
-Ureaplasma infections appear to be associated with an increased risk of problems, but not their direct cause.
-However, research is inconclusive.
+Ureaplasma species have been linked to various medical problems, including bacterial vaginosis and pregnancy complications.
+Ureaplasma infections appear to be associated with an increased risk of problems but not their direct cause.
+However, the research is inconclusive.

 Common Symptoms Include:

 Most people with a ureaplasma infection don’t experience any symptoms.
 Ureaplasma infection is a possible cause of inflammation in the urethra.
 This is called urethritis.
 Both men and women may experience the following symptoms of urethritis:

 At LCOA, we investigate and treat the cause of the symptoms, not just the symptoms.

 LCOA provides safe, proven, and effective treatment protocols—individualized for each patient.